horiaomar25/IAGL-Associate-Eng-Test-Horia/README.md

   - Added validation to ensure that the task input is not empty and meets length requirements.

 - **Connecting React Components to Redux**:
-  - Connected React components to the Redux store using the `connect` function and hooks like useDispatch
+  - Learning more about connect in Redux and how it is used.

 - **Styling Components**:
   - Applied CSS to style the todo list and form components.